 The Library is open after school for students in Years 3-6 for study /homework purposes, but should not be used as a childminding service.
-If you cannot collect your child within half an hour of dismissal time, your child should be attending the school's Out of School Hours Care program that is run by Camp Australia.
+If parents cannot collect their child within 30 minutes of dismissal, they should enrol in the Camp Australia Out of School Hours Care program.